Skip to content

 If you are pregnant

-If your child is uninsured
+If your child needs care

 Quick program table

-| Need | Program to check | What it may help with | Reality check |
+Need Program to check What it may help with Reality check

-| Low-cost or free health coverage | MassHealth | Doctor visits, hospital care, prescriptions, dental, behavioral health, and more depending on coverage type | Rules depend on income, household size, status, age, pregnancy, disability, and other facts. |
+Low-cost or free coverage MassHealth Doctor visits, hospital care, prescriptions, dental, pregnancy care, behavioral health, and more depending on coverage type.
+Rules depend on income, household, status, age, pregnancy, disability, and other facts.

-| Private plan with lower costs | ConnectorCare | Health Connector plans with low premiums, low copays, and no deductibles for eligible residents | For 2026, ConnectorCare is generally for people at 100% to 400% of the federal poverty level who meet other rules. |
+Lower-cost private plan ConnectorCare Health Connector plans with lower premiums and cost sharing for eligible residents.
+For 2026, ConnectorCare is generally for people at 100% to 400% of the federal poverty level who meet other rules.

-| Care without insurance | Health Safety Net | Some medically necessary care at eligible hospitals and community health centers | It is not insurance and does not cover every provider or every bill. |
+Care without insurance Health Safety Net Certain medically necessary care at eligible hospitals and community health centers.
+It is not insurance and does not cover every provider or every bill.

-| Pregnancy, postpartum, baby, or young child nutrition | WIC | Healthy foods, breastfeeding support, nutrition help, and referrals | WIC has its own rules, but MassHealth, SNAP, or TAFDC may make you income eligible. |
+Pregnancy or young child nutrition WIC Healthy foods, breastfeeding help, nutrition education, and referrals.
+WIC has its own rules.
+MassHealth, SNAP, or TAFDC may make you income eligible.

 MassHealth: the main place to start

-MassHealth is Massachusetts Medicaid.
+MassHealth is Massachusetts Medicaid and CHIP.
 It helps eligible children, parents, pregnant people, adults, people with disabilities, and some seniors get health coverage.
-The state has several coverage types, including Standard, CommonHealth, CarePlus, Family Assistance, Premium Assistance, and Limited.
-You do not need to pick the coverage type yourself.
-MassHealth reviews your application and assigns the type you qualify for.
+MassHealth has several coverage types, including Standard, CommonHealth, CarePlus, Family Assistance, Premium Assistance, and Limited.

-Single mothers often use MassHealth for regular doctor visits, prescriptions, hospital care, dental care, behavioral health care, and pregnancy care.
-Covered services depend on the coverage type.
+You do not have to pick the coverage type yourself.
+MassHealth reviews your application and decides the type you qualify for.
 The state’s coverage types page explains the differences, but the safest step is to apply and let the official system decide.

 Tip: report changes quickly